Hattevijayalaxmi/Java---DSA/Arrays/two-sum.md

 ## 📌 Problem Statement

-Given an array of integers 'nums' and an integer 'target', return the indices of the two numbers such that they add up to the target.
+Given an array of integers `nums` and an integer `target`, return the indices of the two numbers such that they add up to the target.

 You may assume that each input has exactly one solution, and you cannot use the same element twice.